 I think the greatest education in our lives can come from our life experiences and interactions with others.
 I've captured some of my experiences in my books, which you can see here.

 My formal education came from University of Florida (undergraduate) and later Prescott College, where I graduated with a Masters of Science in Mental Health Counseling with a concentration in Expressive Art Therapy.

-While in school, I completed a year-long (600+ hours) art therapy internship at a Tucson charter high school.
-I provided individual art therapy to adolescents (aged 14-22) and taught two art-therapy based classes for grief and identity development.
+While in my masters program, I completed a year-long (600+ hours) art therapy internship at Eastpointe High School.
+I provided individual art therapy to adolescents (aged 14-22) and taught two art-therapy based classes for grief/loss and identity development.

-Afterward, I competed an internship for mental health counseling at Tucson Counseling Associates (TCA).
+Afterward, I competed an internship for mental health counseling at Tucson Counseling Associates.
 I provided over 500 hours of individual, couples, and family therapy.
 I worked primarily with adults on issues of anxiety, depression, identity, and relationship strain.

-I believe it is important for us to allow space in our lives for things that recharge, replenish, and nourish the soul.
+I believe it is important for us to allow space in our lives for things that nourish and recharge the soul.

-For me, those things include connecting with my loved ones, spending time in nature, exercising, reading, journaling, puzzling (that's right - I love puzzles!) and creating art.
-I also love exploring new places and hunting down unique art materials for my art therapy studio.
+For me, those things include connecting with my family and friends, art journaling, spending time in nature, playing games, going on walks, puzzling (that's right - I love puzzles!) and creating art.
+I also love exploring new places and reading non-fiction.